DECEMBER – FEBRUARY

 provide this new, permanent HHW drop-off facility.

-Collection events are held on the second Saturday
+Collection events are held on the Second and Fourth Saturday

 of every month, from 9am to 2 pm at: